Icaro-Davi/marvel-comics/README.md

 ## How execute

-- create a .env file and add
+- create an .env file and add the following keys
 ```
 NEXT_PUBLIC_MARVEL_PUBLIC_KEY=YOUR_KEY
 NEXT_PUBLIC_GOOGLE_API_KEY=YOUR_KEY